aquarius20th/STM32F3_LCD_Interface/README.md

 ● Digital Multimeter ● Oscilloscope and probes ● Linux Environment

-● Commands present and work to create initialize the display, and show user supplied message
+● Commands present and work to create initialize the display, and show/clear user supplied message

  This project is a simple monitor program for the STM32F303VCT6 on the STM32F3 Discovery board.
 This processor has 256K of flash, and 48K of RAM.
 The Discovery board has 10 LEDs, a 3 axis Gyroscope, 3 axis accelerometer, and a 3 axis magnetic sensor.